George M. Murray (bishop): Awards

 Bishop Murray received a number of notable honors since he was elevated to the episcopate.
 In 1953, the year he was made Suffragan Bishop, the University of Alabama gave him its Algernon Sydney Sullivan Award, and the College of Preachers at Washington Cathedral invited him to participate in a special six-week refresher course as a Fellow of the College.
 A year later, he was made an honorary Doctor of Divinity by the University of the South and his alma mater, Virginia Theological Seminary.
 In 1956, he was given an honorary Doctor of Laws degree by the University of Alabama.
 And in 1968, St. Bernard College in Cullman, Alabama, made him an honorary Doctor of Humane Letters.

 Personal life

 Bishop Murray was married to Margaret Macqueen.
 They resided in Fairhope, Alabama.
 Murray had three children with his first wife, Elizabeth Malcolm Murray.
-Their names are George Malcolm Murray, William Gerard Murray, and Sarahy Duncan Murray.
+Their names are George Malcolm Murray, William Gerard Murray, and Sarah Duncan Murray.
 He also has three grandchildren: Sean Douglas Murray, Erin Elizabeth Murray, and Andrew Stuart Murray.